zaliu/rocFFT/api_design.md

 In the function 'rocfft_execution_info_set_mode' shown above, the execution_info object is used to control the execution mode.
 Appropriate enumeration value can be specified to control blocking/non-blocking behavior.
 It serves as an input to the library and has to be called before a call to the rocfft_execute function.
 This is applicable to all of the **set** functions shown above.
 The function 'rocfft_execution_info_set_work_buffer' can be used to pass buffers created by the user to the library if for any reason user does not prefer library allocating/freeing device memory from inside 'rocfft_execute' function.
 The function 'rocfft_execution_info_set_stream' can be used to set the underlying device queue/stream where the library computations would be inserted.
 The library assumes user has created such a stream in the program and merely assigns work to the stream.
 The function 'rocfft_execution_info_get_events' can be used to get handles to events the library created around one or more kernel launches inside the library.
 Needless to say, this function and other **get** functions are called after a call to 'rocfft_execute'.

-## Enumeration types and values.
+## Enumeration types and values
 Documentation is TBD.

 ```c